 Developing services in response to member needs and priorities.
 Email David@scotland-malawipartnership.org to share your input.

 SMP Covid-19 Strategy and Risk Register

-We are keen to share both of these new documents publicly here, to inform and engage our members, partners and funders, and to support our members who are themselves developing their own thinking in these areas.
+We are keen to share both of these documents publicly here to inform and engage our members, partners and funders, and to support our members who are themselves developing their own thinking in these areas.
 All members are welcome to borrow from either of these documents, however and whenever they wish.

 Our Covid-19 Response Strategy outlines four key strategic priorities which will underpin our work through the coming year:

 - CONTINUITY: We will adapt and evolve our current work and plans to ensure business continuity, wherever this desirable, appropriate and possible.

 - SUPPORT: We will deliver additional, tailored support to those affected by the crisis, including: members, those in Malawi, travel partners, and our staff.